 South Korea Country Report

 South Korea's operational environment is generally benign, with a high standard of transport and communication infrastructure.
-However, each year, union-led protests attract thousands of participants, disrupting transport in Seoul and other major cities.
+Each year, however, union-led protests attract thousands of participants, disrupting transport in Seoul and other major cities.
 Although protests are unlikely to occur on the same scale and frequency as previous years because of the COVID-19 pandemic, they will likely resume gradually as infection rates stabilise.
 Corruption is more of a problem in South Korea than in other OECD countries.
 Multiple high-profile cases each year involve the "chaebeol" conglomerates that dominate the economy, resulting in then-president Park Geun-hye's impeachment in March 2017.

 There are no organised militant groups in South Korea.
-Most radical and occasionally violent elements are probable in student and labour movements acting in pursuit of political and economic objectives.
+Radical and occasionally violent individuals would most probably exist in student and labour movements acting in pursuit of political and economic objectives.
 However, security forces monitor known groups, mitigating the risks of attack.
 The substantial US military presence in South Korea makes US assets a potential target for militant attacks.
 North Korea conducted terrorism-style attacks on South Korea before the turn of the millennium, but the risk of further such attacks is low in the one-year outlook.
 Nonetheless, cyber attacks, probably perpetrated by North Korea, are growing in incidence, if not severity.